DRP683/Smile/README.md

-# Smile
+#smile
 The starting version of the smile cafe